Seltsam1/mars-web-scraping/README.md

 # mars-web-scraping

+Web scraping of data about Mars with app

 ## Getting Started

 This project will scrape 4 websites for data and images about Mars and use the resulting information in an app